percona/percona-monitoring-plugins/docs/cacti/galera-templates.rst

 were writing to both nodes and once we stopped writing to the current node, FC sent becomes 0 but still receiving FC messages from the neighbouring node.

-IMORTANT NOTE: the Flow Control graph can be faulty until this `bug <https://bugs.launchpad.net/percona-xtradb-cluster/+bug/1180792>`_ is fixed.
+IMPORTANT NOTE: the Flow Control graph can be faulty until this `bug <https://bugs.launchpad.net/percona-xtradb-cluster/+bug/1180792>`_ is fixed.
 The reason is the respective status variables are nullified on every ``SHOW STATUS`` query which means if something else runs it the Cacti script will see zeros right after that.